mars0i/masonclj/doc/general/README.md

 These documents don't concern the masonclj library per se.
 They might be useful for anyone interested in using MASON with Clojure, or interested in writing ABMs in Clojure.
+(Some of the notes are about Clojure-Java interop, and might be useful to a wider audience.)

 However, these notes do provide rationales for some of the design choices assumed by masonclj.